 - Alternative Content

-Select Content Type from the dropdown, as you get multiple content type here to chose from.
+Select Content Type from the dropdown, as you get multiple content types here to choose from.
 ARMember allows you to select the custom post types as well.

 Select your free or paid posts.
-As, ARMember does provide you a facility to create three different type of paid post.
+As ARMember does provide you a facility to create three different types of paid posts.

-Important Note: If members purchase free type post and if the member is logged in then free post will be automatically purchased, no need to submit setup form!
+Important Note: If members purchase a free-type post and if the member is logged in, then the free post will be automatically purchased; there is no need to submit a setup form!

-Important Note: For, Recurring Paid Post type Payment Method will always consider as Semi Automatic (Manual) Payment Method.
+Important Note: For the Recurring Paid Post type, the Payment Method will always be considered a Semi-Automatic (Manual) Payment Method.

 Managing Paid Posts

-- Post ID – Shows Post ID you have set.
+- Post ID – Shows the Post ID you have set.

-- Post title – Shows Post title you have set.
+- Post title – Shows the post title you have set.

-- Post type – Shows posts is Free or Paid, if it is paid then it will show
+- Post type – Shows if posts are free or paid; if they are paid, then they will show

-. - Paid Post Members – Shows number of users who has purchased particular posts.
+AMOUNTwithDURATION. - Paid Post Members – Shows the number of users who have purchased particular posts.

-ARMember also provide a facility to set the “Paid Post” from the WordPress Add/Edit Posts directly.
+ARMember also provides a facility to set the “Paid Post” directly from the WordPress Add/Edit Posts.